hoakusa/front-end-handbook/README.md

 # Library of plugins
 Library of plugins is a collection of ready-made solutions for front-end development.
 They will help you to faster your development, to add functionality and to decorate the interface.
 It is ok for beginners and professionals.
 I hope this collection will help you.
 If you have any questions you can connect with me to social networks.

+##Thanks to the author
+Guys, don't forget to click an "star" if you like my project :)

+##Help the project
+If you liked this project, [please donate to me on PayPal](https://www.paypal.me/melnik909).
+Thanks!

 ##Library

 *   CSS